lifemapper/lifemapper.github.io/_coll-documentation/using.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-# Using the APIs or Client Library
+# Using Lifemapper APIs <!-- or Client Library

 The Lifemapper Python Client Library simplifies queries to a Lifemapper installation by wrapping HTTP requests in the Python language.
-Code documentation is at http://lifemapper.github.io.
+Code documentation is at http://lifemapper.github.io.-->

 The Lifemapper archive contains datasets represented by different data objects which contain data and metadata about that data.
 Analyses can be performed